V4Fire/Client/src/components/super/i-block/decorators/README.md

 }
 ```

 It is also allowed to use `defer` without specifying a status to wait.
-This will make your method deferred, i.e. it won't start right away.
+This will make your method deferred, i.e., it won't start right away.
 And if you pass additional [[Async]] parameters, then you can make logic so that adjacent calls to such a method collapse.
 This is very handy when you have expensive methods and want to minimize their calls.